yishibakaien/idle-state/README.md

 // both callback & config
 idle(task1, { tasks: [task2] })
-// actually task1 & task2 will be converted to an task-array [task1, task2]
+// actually task1 & task2 will be converted to an tasks-array [task1, task2]
 ```

 # document